idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

   - Jockying for Promo when doesn’t matter.
   - Frustration in thinking problem is title not blah.
   - Being right, but ignored

+### Observability + Metrics

+Quant and Qual:

+Qual:

+- Qual to put texture and quant and sanity test not broken.
+- Verbatims
+- Talk to Folks
+- Try it yourself
+- Watch new users use the product.
+- UserTesting.com

+Quant:

+- Operational metrics
+- Business metrics
+- Raw Debug Logs
+- Alarms